MacsInSpace/NAPLAN_Installer_Updater/README.md

 [Open an issue](https://github.com/MacsInSpace/NAPLAN_Installer_Updater/issues) or submit a pull request! 🚀

 **Note!**
-Issues should be relevant **only** to the scheduled task/launchd process specific to the Updater.
+Issues should be relevant **only** to the scheduled task/launchd process or specific to this installer/updater.

 **Not** for the browser itsself.

 ---